samsheriff/seccomp-proj/README.md

 The simple Python application is architected with Microservices in mind.

 This is the roadmap I had in mind when I started working on this assignment:
-- Write the Python application in a way that it's made of two small services that communicate through network (TCP ports).
+- Write the Python application in a way that it's made of two small services that communicate in order to send a response to user.
 - EKS Cluster, VPC, Subnets, IAM details, Networking details and etc. needs to be provisioned by Terraform on AWS
 - Deploy a Jenkins instance on an EC2 box and create a pipeline to do the k8s deployment and also the build and deployment of our microservices on the EKS cluster.
 This step can be done in a way to be a show-off for a DevOps engineer :) I will use Helm for Jenkins deployment (helm_release.tf) while all the configuration is already set in (jenkins_values.yaml).
 This was heavily inspired by Jenkins' Help Charts docs: https://github.com/jenkinsci/helm-charts/tree/main/charts/jenkins
 - Our Python application will be deployed on our EKS cluster from this Jenkins instance.